-Voter registration is now automatic during a driver’s license or state ID transactions at Michigan Secretary of State branch offices.
+Voter registration is now automatic during driver’s license or state ID transactions at Michigan Secretary of State branch offices.
+If you have a Michigan ID or Driver License you can now register online now by clicking here.
 You may also register to vote by mail or in person at the local Clerk's Office, the County Clerk’s Office, military recruitment offices or specified agencies for clients receiving services.
 It is important to note that the address on your voter registration must match the address on your MI driver’s license or state ID; a change in one will be automatically reflected on the other.
 Please contact the Clerk's Office for more information.

 Where do I vote?